canonical/ubuntu-desktop-provision/GIS.md

 To accommodate this workflow Ubuntu ships with Gnome Initial Setup, a program that can safely handle user account creation and configuration.
 Gnome Initial Setup is started by default when a system is booted and GDM is unable to detect any user accounts.
 Instead of taking you to the login screen, a special Gnome Initial Setup user session is started.

+(Note: this is a special integration built into GDM.
+If you are using a different display manager, you may need to integrate the [Gnome Initial Setup session](https://salsa.debian.org/gnome-team/gnome-initial-setup/-/blob/ubuntu/latest/data/gnome-initial-setup.session.in?ref_type=heads) being invoked by the display manager yourself.)

 This guide aims to highlight some of the ways a system can be provisioned such that Ubuntu is installed, but no user account is created, allowing user account creation to be passed off to Gnome-Initial-Setup.